Skip to main content

 Performance

 Today the LSP re-scans the whole project root on every save.
-For a 5k-file repo that's typically 1-3 seconds; for a 50k-file monorepo it can be 10-30 seconds.
-Incremental scanning is wired in the engine and benefits subsequent saves dramatically; the first save after opening the editor is the expensive one.
+For a 5k file repo that is typically 1 to 3 seconds; for a 50k file monorepo it can be 10 to 30 seconds.
+Incremental scanning makes subsequent saves much cheaper; the first save after opening the editor is the expensive one.

 // settings.json